cloudfoundry-incubator/quarks-operator/deploy/helm/quarks/README.md

 Download the shared scripts with `bin/tools`, set `PROJECT=quarks-operator` and run `bin/build-image` to create a new docker image, export `DOCKER_IMAGE_TAG` to override the tag.

-To install the helm chart directly from the [quarks-operator repository](https://github.com/cloudfoundry-incubator/quarks-operator) (any branch), run `bin/build-helm` first.
+To install the helm chart directly from the [quarks repository](https://github.com/cloudfoundry-incubator/quarks-operator) (any branch), run `bin/build-helm` first.

 ## Uninstalling the Chart